The

 Always have a full bottle of

-ammonia, or peroxide work as well as alcohol, but can corrode or
+ammonia, & peroxide work as well as alcohol, but can corrode or

 discolor things.